It is not quite the epitome of a slot canyon that the name might suggest, but Crack Canyon

 Upper Approach Route

 The track follows just inside the reef close to the high Wingate cliffs and passes the openings of several narrow ravines: the North and Main forks of Wild Horse Creek then Crack, Chute, Little Wild Horse, Bell, Ding, Dang and Cistern Canyons, though vehicular travel is no longer permitted beyond Chute.
 Crack Canyon is reached after 4.25 miles, at a point where the road takes a sharp bend to the right.
 A rough side track heads down the drainage a way, though most will want to park at the junction.
 This is a quiet, secluded area with plenty of potential campsites.
 The main road continues west into Sinbad Country and is used to reach many other places in the Swell, including Muddy Creek

-The quickest way to reach the lower part of the canyon is to drive towards Goblin Valley and park 1.5 miles before the entrance station, then walk cross-country in a northwesterly direction for about the same distance, to the edge of the cliffs where the canyon emerges.
+The quickest way to reach the lower part of Crack Canyon is to drive towards Goblin Valley and park 1.5 miles before the entrance station, then walk cross-country in a northwesterly direction for about the same distance, to the edge of the cliffs where the canyon emerges.
 An alternative, if extending the trip into a loop hike through adjacent Chute Canyon - a ravine with equally nice rock formations but no narrow parts, is to drive 2.5 miles along the dirt track to Little Wild Horse Canyon

 to where it crosses the second drainage, then hike up Chute, east along the Behind-the-Reef Road, down Crack and back 2 miles across the soft sand dunes.

 Crack Canyon Route Description